ahmedxomar101/Titanic-Survival-Prediction/README.md

 ### Run

-In a terminal or command window, navigate to the top-level project directory `our dir/` (that contains this README) and run one of the following commands:
+In a terminal or command window, navigate to the top-level project directory `Titanic-Survival-Prediction/` (that contains this README) and run one of the following commands:

 ```bash
 jupyter notebook titanic_survival_exploration.ipynb